alexgb1/blog/content/blog/your-api-as-data.md

 case class NotFound(message: String) extends Error
  ```

 Even without the additional comments the code is quite readable.
-We can easily notice what is supposed to go in the endpoint and out of it, as well as which errors are to be expected.
+We can easily notice what is supposed to go in the endpoint and out of it, as well as which errors are expected.

 #### Server